Data binding

 Building on the stackblitz above implement the following features:

-• Add a new <p> element and an input checkbox, use data binding to make the <p> tag show appear or hide based on the status of the checkbox. (tip: use ngIf, ...)
+<p>element and an input checkbox, use data binding to make the<p>tag show appear or hide based on the status of the checkbox. (tip: use ngIf, ...)